 Purpose of MRI Sternum

-Identify congenital deformities like pectus carinatum or pectus excavatum.
+Make a diagnosis of congenital anomalies, such as pectus carinatum or pectus excavatum.

 Indications for the Test